jeevanparmar/100-days-of-code/README.md

-# 💯 Jeevan Parmar's 100 Days of Code Challenge
+# 💯 100 Days of Code Challenge

 Welcome to my journey of **100 Days of Code!**
 I'm committed to coding every single day — solving problems, building projects, and becoming a better developer.